YosysHQ/riscv-formal/docs/source/config.rst

 ====================

 The riscv-formal insn models and checkers are configured using a few Verilog pre-processor macros.
-They must be defined bofore reading any riscv-formal verilog files.
+They must be defined before reading any riscv-formal verilog files.
 The first riscv-formal verilog file read after defining the macros must be ``rvfi_macros.vh``.